 8. When I am practicing, how can I simulate the testing environment?

 The best way to simulate the testing environment is to ensure that you take the test in a private area with no distractions.
-Don't use your phone or headphones and do the passages or full-length exams as you would during the real thing; in one sitting.
+Don't use your phone or headphones and do the passages or full-length exams as you would during the real thing – in one sitting.

-If you find it hard to stay focused during a section, start working on taking a brief break in between passages.
-For example, close your eyes, count to 10 and take a few deep breaths in and out.
+If you find it hard to stay focused during a section, start working on taking a brief break between passages.
+For example, close your eyes, count to 10, and take a few deep breaths in and out.
 Ensure you clear your mind of completed passages.
-Limit these types of breaks to just 1 or 2 per section to about 10 seconds total.
+Limit these types of breaks to just 1 or 2 per section to about 10 seconds in total.
 This will allow you to refresh and reset your mind and move on to the rest of the section.

 10. What if a question is really tough and I get stuck on it?